Soil Moisture Sensor: Working Principles and Applications

 Understanding the Working Principles of Soil Moisture Sensors

-The primary purpose of soil moisture sensors is to measure the water content within soil.
-They operate based on various technologies, including capacitance, resistance, and spectral analysis, with capacitive sensors being the most widely used.
+The main purpose of soil moisture sensors is to measure how much water is in the soil.
+They use different technologies, like capacitance, resistance, and spectral analysis.
+Capacitive sensors are the most common type used.

 Capacitive Soil Moisture Sensors